charlieshao5189/charlieshao5189.github.io/source/_posts/interest/2018-restaurants-list-of-2018.md

 - Website: https://www.tunco.no/
 - Style: Asican
 - Visit Time: May 13, 2018
-- Shoppinglist: IPA, KOH TAO
+- Shopping List: IPA, KOH TAO
 - Comments: All of their dishes are wok and have same price, the wok is tasty as a Chinese from north part of China.
 It is a very good place for sveral friends to have dinner together.